moha332/chat-qalam/privacy-policy.md

 All users who are minors in the jurisdiction in which they reside (generally under the age of 18) must have the permission of, and be directly supervised by, their parent or guardian to use the Site.
 If you are a minor, you must have your parent or guardian read and agree to these Terms of Use prior to you using the Site.

+## WHAT INFORMATION DO WE COLLECT & HOW IS IT USED?
+Information You Voluntarily Submit to the Website: We collect Personal Data from you when you voluntarily provide such information, such as when you contact us with inquiries, register for access to the Website, or purchase products or services from the Website.
+Personal Data may include, but is not limited to, the below:

+Your name and email address

+## PUBLICLY VISIBLE INFORMATION
+If you create a user profile on Social Media Examiner or the Social Media Marketing Society or leave a comment on Social Media Examiner, certain information may be publicly visible.

 ## INTELLECTUAL PROPERTY RIGHTS